TV with Streaming Apps

 The typical free trial is seven days.
 However, services sometimes offer longer trials as special promotions.

-For example, Paramount+ (formerly known as CBS All Access) usually offers 30-day free trial promotions, including for the ad-free Premium plan.
+For example, Paramount+ usually offers 30-day free trial promotions, including for the ad-free Paramount+ with SHOWTIME premium plan.
 Jared Newman of Cord Cutter Weekly, claims to have used rolling 30-day trials to continuously subscribe for free for months on end.
+(See: how to instructions.)
 Even though I love saving money, I don’t mind eventually paying the regular price for Paramount+ since I want to financially support their ability to make Star Trek shows.

 Discounts